Alternative Title: Phlebotimol

 - Spice pills are seen briefly in Dune Messiah, used by a Guild Navigator, as they rely on the spice for their limited prescience.

-- In the last chapter of Astrid Lindgren's Pippi in the South Seas Pippi gave Tommy and Annika "chililug pills" which she claimed would keep them from becoming adults if they swallowed them in the dark and then recited "Pretty little chililug,/I don't want to get bug."
+- In the last chapter of Astrid Lindgren's Pippi In The South Seas Pippi gave Tommy and Annika "chililug pills" which she claimed would keep them from becoming adults if they swallowed them in the dark and then recited "Pretty little chililug,/I don't want to get bug."
 When Annika asked why it was "bug" and not "big," Pippi told them an anecdote about a boy who said the latter and ended up growing tremendously tall and thin.

 - El Chapulín Colorado's "Pastillas de Chiquitlina" (Smallinium/Shrink-o-line pills).
 Reduce its user to Fun Size.

-- Battlestar Galactica (Reimagined) features magical pills, called chamalla, which are used by holy oracles and priests to induce visions— and which are, somehow, also a kind of cancer treatment.
+- Battlestar Galactica (2003) features magical pills, called chamalla, which are used by holy oracles and priests to induce visions— and which are, somehow, also a kind of cancer treatment.
 When cancer-ridden President Roslin starts to take them, they proceed to trigger wild prophetic hallucinations which help to chart the course of the plot for several seasons.

 - A short-lived 60s sitcom called Mister Terrific centered on a mild-mannered gas station attendant who fought crime by taking a "power pill" that gave him super-strength and flight capabilities for an hour.